hbz/laser3/documentation/details.md

 ### ExecutorGrailsPlugin

-*org.grails.plugins:grails-executor* is deprecated.
+*org.grails.plugins:grails-executor* is deprecated as Grails already has similar functionality build in.
 Replacement should take place.

 ### ~~Fallbacks~~